Jaynabergman/WETO_ddRAD/02_Preprocessing/01_Demultiplexing.md

 `--renz-1` first restriction enzyme used in library prep
 `--renz-2` second restiction enzyme used in library prep
 `--inline-null` indicates that the barcodes are only on the foward read and is inline with the sequence
-`-r` rescues barcodes and RAD-Tag cut sites (if there are sequencing errors they get corrected so they can be properly recognized or they are discareded)
+`-r` rescues barcodes and RAD-Tag cut sites (if there are sequencing errors in the read they get corrected so they can be properly recognized or the read is discareded)
-`-c` cleans data by removing any read that has an uncalled base
+`-c` cleans data by removing any reads that have an uncalled base
 `-q` discards reads with low quality scores (default threshold is a Phred score of 10)
 `-D` writes a file with the discarded reads so we don't lose this information (output files with *.rem*)